CUBRID/cubrid-backup-api/README.md

 ## Overview
 * C interfaces to interwork with 3rd party backup solutions
-* A header file and a shared library are provided.
+* a header file and a shared library are provided.
 The name of the files are as followings:
   * cubrid_backup_api.h
   * libcubridbackupapi.so
 ## Structures
 ### CUBRID_BACKUP_INFO
-* A structure that can set required information when requesting a cubrid backup
+* a structure that can set required information when requesting a cubrid backup
 #### Declaration in the header file
 <pre>
 <code>